Spaces, Poetics and Voids

 Voids and deletions in the city texture are the start and end points of this modus operandi.
 The uncovering of a unique pattern and a sequence of repetitive elements began at this location, with the project establishing its roots right beside the city centre.
 The city appears as a sequence of perpetually changing elements among which the only permanent characteristic is silence: the recurring gap, the space between words, the pause between two steps.

 Figure 1.
-VOIDS
+Voids.

 Sequences